| DEPARTMENT OPS · LIVE STREAM ALL SYSTEMS RUNNING --:--:-- CT

 Affiliate links and ad slots placed automatically and kept valid — dead links swapped, not left to rot.
 Spend decisions stay yours.

-auto: link/ad injection + validate-or-replace
+streams: link/ad injection + validate-or-replace

 Analyst